allanmcrae/pkglint/README.md

-carch               : Verifies that no specific host type is used directoryname       : Checks for standard directories. elfexecstack        : Check for executable stacks in ELF files. elfpaths            : Check about ELF files outside some standard paths. elftextrel          : Check for text relocations in ELF files. emptydir            : Warns about empty directories in a package extravars           : Verifies that extra variables start with an underscore
+carch               : Verifies that no specific host type is used directoryname       : Checks for standard directories. elfexecstack        : Check for executable stacks in ELF files. elftextrel          : Check for text relocations in ELF files. emptydir            : Warns about empty directories in a package extravars           : Verifies that extra variables start with an underscore